Arrow BOOK

 Overview

-When a spinal nerve becomes inflamed due to disc bulge spinal stenosis or degenerative changes pain may travel from the lower back into the buttock or leg.
-Epidural steroid injections deliver anti inflammatory medication directly into the epidural space surrounding the nerves.
+When a spinal nerve becomes inflamed due to disc bulge, spinal stenosis, or degenerative changes, pain may travel from the lower back into the buttock or leg.
+An epidural steroid injection delivers anti inflammatory medication directly into the epidural space surrounding the nerves.
+The aim is to reduce inflammation around the affected nerve roots and help relieve pain linked to irritation or compression.

 This approach may provide short to medium term pain relief and can support physiotherapy by making movement more comfortable.
-In some cases it also helps confirm whether a specific nerve root is contributing to symptoms.
+In some cases, an epidural steroid injection also helps confirm whether a specific nerve root is contributing to symptoms.

 Who This Treatment Helps